Perfecting Tapestry Finishing: 10 Pro Tips for Hemming, Hanging, and Framing Your Artwork

 The final steps of tapestry creation---hemming, hanging, and framing---are crucial to showcasing your artwork in the best possible light.
 These finishing touches not only enhance the visual appeal of the tapestry but also protect and preserve it for future generations.
 Whether you're a seasoned weaver or a novice exploring the rich world of tapestries, these ten professional tips will guide you through perfecting the finishing process.

 Before removing your tapestry from the loom, it's essential to secure the edges.
 Use a simple whip stitch or overcasting stitch along the sides of the tapestry, catching every warp thread.
+A good hand‑sewing needle makes this easier.
+You can find a variety of needles here: hand‑sewing needle.
 This prevents fraying and maintains the integrity of your work during the finishing process.

 Hemming provides a clean, finished edge that can prevent unraveling over time.
-Fold the top and bottom edges of your tapestry to create a hem and hand-stitch it in place using a needle and thread that matches your tapestry's predominant color.
+Fold the top and bottom edges of your tapestry to create a hem and hand‑stitch it in place using a matching embroidery thread .
+A high‑quality thread in the predominant color of your tapestry is available at: matching embroidery thread.
 Ensure your stitches are small and consistent for a neat finish.

 Reading more: